Experience the gateway to Africa as you explore fascinating cities, epic mountains, and mouthwatering food through our Morocco family travel blog.

 Morocco is one of those countries that offers an idyllic combination of accessibility, adventure, culture, and beauty.
 The northern tip sits just across the Gibraltar Strait from Spain.
 At its closest, it lies just 9 miles (14.5 km) from the European mainland.

 Morocco is packed with ancient wonders, stunning and unique cities, and warm, welcoming people with a deep love for children.
-From the towering sand dunes of the Sahara Desert to the snow-capped peaks of the Atlas Mountains, it’s no surprise that Morocco is popular among adventure-seekers.
-But countless families have discovered that this north African country is among the most incredible destinations for family travel.
+With all of the places to visit in Morocco, from the towering sand dunes of the Sahara Desert to the snow-capped peaks of the Atlas Mountains, it’s no surprise that Morocco is popular among adventure-seekers.
+But countless families have discovered that this North African country is among the most incredible destinations for family travel.

-Urban Morocco is packed with mazelike medinas where you can shop for just about everything under the sun.
+Urban Morocco, with its cities such as Marrakech, Ouarzazate, and Fes, is packed with mazelike medinas where you can shop for just about everything under the sun.
 And the food in Morocco stands at the top of the continent for its variety and delightful flavors.
-Where our travels in Egypt, while magical, were definitely stressful, family travel in Morocco is done at a far slower pace.
+While our travels in Egypt, while magical, were definitely stressful, family travel in Morocco is done at a far slower pace.
 And in terms of accessibility, it’s a country that can be traveled as easily independently as it can with a guide.

 From the blue city of Chefchaouen and the winding center of Fes to the rich beaches of the Mediterranean and everything in between, there are plenty of places to visit in Morocco that will blow your mind.
 Our Morocco family travel blog and our Family Travel Support Group on Facebook are here to help you plan your visit.

-Read Some Of Our Most Popular Egypt Family Travel Blog Posts
+Read Some Of Our Most Popular Morocco Family Travel Blog Posts

 Tips For Family Travel in Morocco

 The amount of work that goes into planning a trip to Morocco really depends on what you plan to get out of your trip.
 If your plan is to lounge on the beaches of Agadir, you might find the trip as painless as a trip to the Caribbean.
-But, if you’re planning on traveling throughout the country and exploring some of the historic cities, you might find some surprises along the way.
+But, if you’re planning on traveling throughout the country and exploring some of the Roman ruins, historic cities, or luxury desert camping experiences, you might find some surprises along the way.

 The good news is that there are relatively few areas of Morocco where travel with kids is not advised.
 And travel throughout the country is considered very safe.